amandamarielewis/scarred-landscapes-workshop/README.md

 If needed, solder the wires onto the extra pins that come with your Arduino and cut them separately.

-2. Download Sharp dust sensor library
+2. Download Sharp dust sensor library.
+[Check out the library documentation here.](https://github.com/luciansabo/GP2YDustSensor)
 3. Open example code titled "Basic Reading" (File > Examples > Sharp GP2Y Sensor > BasicReading)
 4. Make sure the LED pin and Analog output pin match your wiring setup, then compile and upload the code
 5. Open the serial monitor to see the readings from your sensor